written by owen on 2017-May-21.

 You might take the approach to run with a solution irregardless of what side-effects may popup in the future.
 However this technique requires someone very skilled at fire fighting problems.
 When someone spends all their time putting out fires, they look very busy, and they have a great sense of purpose.
 You will have to be prepared do what is necessary to keep the so called "house of cards" system that you have built up running no matter what happens.
 This is possible if you are immortal but most people are not.

 At the end of the day there is no way you can come to a solution without carefully weighing your options and brainstorming.
 There is no best solution that can solve every problem in every situation - concessions must be made.
-If someone says they have the best without knowing all the angles then they are either lieing or selling something or both.
-Be aware of buzzwords, flashy presentations and overly simple demonstrations.
+If someone says they have the best without knowing all the angles then they are either lying or selling something or both.
+Be aware of buzzwords, design patterns, edge case solutions, flashy presentations and overly simple demonstrations.
 The sooner you get to the hard stuff the sooner you can weed out the bad solutions.